 \subsection{Information and Assignment}

 In our framework, the social returns to education are equal to the direct increase in workers' skills.
 However, information revealed during schooling might also affect the process of allocating workers to jobs in which they have a comparative advantage.
 If education improves workers' assignment to employers, this represents an additional channel through which education raises productivity by improving allocative efficiency.
 A key question then is to whom do these social returns accrue?
 In a perfectly competitive market, potential employers bid for employees' services based on workers' expected contribution.
-The highest bidder will employ the workers in their highest productivity job and pay the expected marginal product.
-These social returns would thus accrue to the worker.
-Our estimates of the returns to education obtained using either a hidden or a transparent IV would then pick up these returns.
+The highest bidder will employ the workers in their highest productivity job, however, the wages depend on the information revealed during assignment.
+Therefore it is also not clear to whom the social returns would accrue.
+More generally, while this mechanism is interesting and could potentially shed light on wage differentials across workers and firms, this mechanism is also not well understood.